a20351766/mchain1.2/docs/source/install.rst

   export PATH=<path to download location>/bin:$PATH

-Finally, the script will download the Hyperledger Fabric docker images from `Docker Hub <https://hub.docker.com/u/hyperledger/>`__ into your local Docker registry and tag them as 'latest'.
+Finally, the script will download the Hyperledger Mchain docker images from `Docker Hub <https://hub.docker.com/u/hyperledger/>`__ into your local Docker registry and tag them as 'latest'.

 The script lists out the Docker images installed upon conclusion.

-Look at the names for each image; these are the components that will ultimately comprise our Hyperledger Fabric network.
+Look at the names for each image; these are the components that will ultimately comprise our Hyperledger Mchain network.
 You will also notice that you have two instances of the same image ID - one tagged as "amd64-1.x.x" and one tagged as "latest".
 Prior to 1.2.0, the image being downloaded was determined by ``uname -m`` and showed as "x86_64-1.x.x".